 Schema Theory and Rosenshine’s Principles of Instruction

-Essentially then our schema is the cognitive framework we have in which we organise our knowledge.
+Essentially then our schema is the cognitive framework we have in which we organize our knowledge.

 We use this framework as a mental structure of not only what we have learnt but what we have available to us to learn and where we can place it; our existing schema influences our perception of new material.